MPTCP-FreeBSD/LLM-CCA/adaptive_bitrate_streaming/README.md

 **Test LLM**

-If you want to test the performance of the finetuned LLM, please run the following command.:
+If you want to test the performance of the finetuned LLM, please run the following command.
+After running the test command, a number of JSON files are generated in your adaptive folder, depending on the number of epochs you set.
+It is recommended that you save these JSON files to another folder for subsequent analysis and testing using the procedures in the Log Viz folder.:
 ```sh
 python run_plm.py --test --grad-accum-steps 32 --plm-type llama --plm-size base --rank 128 --device cuda:0 --device-out cuda:1 --lr 0.0001 --warmup-steps 2000 --num-epochs 20 --eval-per-epoch 2 --exp-pool-path ./PKL/1000bbr_exp_pool.pkl
 ```